ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 ### Single-line output

-We could try to get the output of the Twig template to be on a single line but it would mean stripping all the newlines in the elements attributes.
+We could try to get the output of the Twig template to be on a single line but it would mean stripping all newlines from elements' attributes.

 Concretely, it would mean replacing: